-The program serves children and adults with Autism Spectrum Disorder, a severe communication and behavior disorder, and their families.
+The program serves children and adults with Autism Spectrum Disorder and their families.

-The ARC of North Carolina
+The Arc of North Carolina

-People in all 100 counties that have an intellectual and/or developmental disability and their family members.
+Individuals in all 100 counties that have an intellectual and/or developmental disability and their family members.
 Individuals under guardianship supported by The Arc of NC.